twotoasters/project-example/Docs/CodingStyle/Objective-C.md

 // Implementation
 NSString * const kTTAPIBaseURL = @"http://www.twotoasters.com";
-NSString * const kTTNotificationLocationUpdated = @"com.twotoasters.notification.loactionUpdated";
+NSString * const kTTNotificationLocationUpdated = @"com.twotoasters.notification.locationUpdated";

 ````

 `#define` uses the preprocessor to replace the values with the defined value or macro.
 For example, `#define SOME_VAL 3` replaces all samples of `SOME_VAL` with 3, but also you don't get the type safety of a constant definition of the value.
-Actual constants should be used in favor of preprocessor macros.
+Actual constants should be used in favor of preprocessor `#define` constants.

 - [Preprocessor Smells](http://qualitycoding.org/preprocessor/)